 That is not to say that other library blogs have nothing of interest to the general public.
 Today’s post links to posts on other blogs that you might enjoy.
-If you like this one, it will become the first of an occasional series.

 As much as we librarians insist that a library is more than a collection of books, most libraries at least have a collection of books at their very heart.
 And those books take up a lot of space in the library.
 In order to make room for new books, it eventually becomes necessary to get rid of some of the old books.
 We call it “weeding.”

 Normally, it’s a routine chore.
 Occasionally it becomes a matter of public controversy.
 Some people begin to wonder, do librarians even really like books any more?
 Here’s one answer: “The librarian’s love/hate/love relationship with books” by Andy.
 (That’s all it says.
 Andy.)

 Are libraries in trouble?

 There’s a hashtag on Twitter #savethelibrary.
 It comes in handy any time a library faces budget cuts.
 It doesn’t help any that for at least 20 years ignoremuses that find themselves with power over library budgets have wanted to cut them deeply on the grounds that everything is online.
 (It isn’t.)

 But does all this discussion about saving libraries project the right image to the public?
 Wouldn’t it be better for librarians to stop being on the defensive and start touting how library services can save the day?

 The author of this post is not alone in wanting to promote a different hashtag and image: It Takes a Library: It is Time to Change the Tone of the Conversation About the Future of Libraries #ittakesalibrary by Bobbi Newman.